CARRIER Infinity 96 Furnace

 Read more about Infinity 96 Pricing

 The Carrier Infinity 96 is a precision-engineered gas furnace with IdealHumidity™ to ensure a constant, comfortable temperature in the home.
-The Infinity is a gas furnace, but can be converted to liquid propane gas (LPG).
-This furnace is Energy Star rated with an AFUE of up to 96.6%.
+The Infinity 96 is Energy Star rated in all sizes, with an AFUE of up to 96.7%.
 This is a two-stage, 4-way multipoise model with a variable speed blower motor.
+It will operate in low stage up to 90% of the time to prevent temperature swings, save energy, and provide quieter performance.
 The design of the Carrier Infinity 96 Furnace is CSA certified.

 Ask a Question about your CARRIER Infinity 96